gamemanual0/gm0/source/docs/common-mechanisms/arms/linkages.rst

 Linkage Slides
 ^^^^^^^^^^^^^^

 A common use for linkages is to drive a linear extension.
 This allows for a compact method of converting the rotational motion from a motor or servo into linear motion moving a mechanism like drawer slides.
-Generally, a two bar linakge with multi degree ball linkage components are used to construct this linkage.
+Generally, a two bar linkage with multi degree ball linkage components are used to construct these linkages.

 .. figure:: images/linkages/7236-linkage-slides.png
    :alt: A picture of a 7236 Recharged Green linkage driven slides